 He is also a Library of Birmingham 'Face' and is currently exploring the redesign and reimagining of public library spaces as catalysts for local democracy, social inlcusion and economic well-being.
 He has given a number of public talks on this subject including oner at the Flemish Ministry of Education conference on Media and Learning called Digital Media and the Right to the City.

 As editor for The Converging World book series John is also interested in educationally innovative work that embraces social and environmental justice, new media and community based action.
-He is currently working on a second edition of his best selling textbook Understanding Sustainable Development (Routledge-Earthscan) due to be published in 2014.
-He blogs on communication, sustainability and matters relating to the future of the public library.
+He is currently working on a second edition of his best selling textbook Understanding Sustainable Development (Routledge-Earthscan, 2014) .
+He blogs on communication, sustainability and the future of work in a post growth environment.
 See his latest piece on The Conversation.